 Understand

 Ballymena is best known as the buckle of the "Bible Belt" of Northern Ireland, and the powerbase of The Reverend Dr Ian Paisley (1926-2014).
 To call him a Protestant and Unionist does not begin to describe the biliousness of his position.
 In a political and religious career spanning over 60 years, he was fanatically opposed to civil rights or any other concessions to the Roman Catholic minority population, and he encouraged the formation of Protestant militias.
 He founded the Free Presbyterian Church of Ulster, a bible-literalist sect who halted the teaching of evolution in Ballymena schools.
 He preached that the Pope was the Antichrist, and when Princess Margaret and the Queen Mother met Pope John XXIII in 1958, Paisley condemned them for "committing spiritual fornication and adultery with the Antichrist".
 Later he became convinced that the European Union was a Popish plot.
 In 1971 he founded the Democratic Unionist Party, and was elected MP (and later MEP) by huge majorities for decade after decade.
 From 1977 he campaigned to "Save Ulster From Sodomy" but was unable to prevent the decriminalisation of homosexual acts.
 Nor was he able to block the Good Friday Agreement of 1998.
-He mellowed somewhat under power-sharing, in 2007 becoming First Minister of Northern Ireland, with a decent working relationship with deputy First Minister Martin McGuinness of Sinn Féin (the duo were dubbed "The Chuckle Brothers").
+He mellowed somewhat under power-sharing, in 2007 becoming First Minister of Northern Ireland, with a decent working relationship with deputy First Minister Martin McGuinness of Sinn Féin (himself deeply implicated in IRA atrocities, so the duo were dubbed "The Chuckle Brothers").
 He retired from politics and his ministry in 2010, with his son Ian Paisley Jr succeeding him as MP for Mid-Antrim.

 Get in

-Ballymena 1 railway and bus station is quarter of a mile west of town centre.
+1 Ballymena railway and bus station is quarter of a mile west of town centre.

 Get around

 [edit]The town is easy to walk but you need wheels for outlying sites.
-For example Bus 128 to Broughshane only runs once or twice a day.

 See

-[edit]- 1 The Braid, 1-29 Bridge St BT43 5EJ, ☏ +44 28 2563-5077.
-Complex within the bright modern Town Hall housing the Mid Antrim Museum and Braid Arts Centre.
+- 1 Mid Antrim Museum, 1-29 Bridge St BT43 5EJ, ☏ +44 28 2563 5077.
+M-F 10AM-5PM, Sa 10AM-4PM.
+This is within the modern Town Hall along with Braid Arts Centre and Theatre.

-- St Patrick's Church[dead link] (Church of Ireland) on Castle St was opened in 1855, burnt down, and re-built to the identical design to re-open in 1881.
+- St Patrick's Church (Church of Ireland) on Castle St was opened in 1855, burnt down, and re-built to the identical design to re-open in 1881.
 It has a notable peal of 12 bells.
 It replaced a church of 1707: the tower of this remains, and there's an old graveyard.

 - 2 Harryville Motte and Bailey just south of the river is a grassy hillock with views.
 It was a 12th century fort, probably Norman, with ditch and wooden palisade but never upgraded to a stone castle.